Rotterdam or the Hague (or even neither)?

 Everyone speaks English

 What do you think is the best Dutch city for expats?
-Share with us in the comments and don’t forget to join our Facebook group while you’re there!
+Tell us in the comments below!